Understanding ERISA Preemption

 When Does ERISA Not Preempt State Law?

 Generally, federal laws like ERISA preempt state law.
 In fact, the ERISA preemption clause specifically notes that it preempts conflicting or otherwise similar state laws.
-Thus, the exceptions to the general rule provide us with a good place to start our breakdown of ERISA preemption of state laws.
-ERISA does not preempt state laws regarding:
+However, there are exceptions to this rule.
+Explaining the exceptions to the general rule provide us with a good place to start our breakdown of ERISA preemption of state laws.
+Under the law, ERISA does not preempt state laws regarding:

 - Retirement, pension, or health plans attained through employment with a government, a government contractor, or a government agency;